 Next, activate Meta Box plugin and its extensions (MB Custom Post Types & Custom Taxonomies and Meta Box Builder).

-Step 2: Move Custom Post Type Data from Pods to Meta Box
+Step 2: Create a Custom Post Type and Move Its Data from Pods to Meta Box

 First, go to Meta Box > Post Types and click Add New.
 Fill in the information for the new post type, and note that its slug must be the same as in Pods.